Jodicooli/GraphRAG/Theory/README.md

 - Trigger **indexing pipelines**.
 - Query the **knowledge graph** for context-enriched responses.

 It leverages Azure services such as Azure OpenAI, Azure Kubernetes Service (AKS), Azure Container Registry, and Azure API Management.
-While powerful, it’s important to note that this setup can incur **significant costs**, especially when auto-scaling or large-scale indexing are involved.
+While powerful, it’s important to note that this setup can incur **significant costs**, especially when auto-scaling or large-scale indexing are involved (Azure-Samples, n.d.).

 #### Benefits of the GraphRAG Accelerator

 - **Hosted API Service**: Easily trigger GraphRAG operations (indexing, querying) via RESTful endpoints.
 - **Enterprise-Ready**: Auto-scaling, RBAC support, and integration with Azure OpenAI make it ideal for production use cases.
-- **Dev Container Support**: A DevContainer setup ensures that required tools are pre-installed for easier local development and deployment.
+- **Dev Container Support**: A DevContainer setup ensures that required tools are pre-installed for easier local development and deployment (Azure-Samples, n.d.).

 #### Practical Insights from Deployment

 In our project, we tested this accelerator extensively.
 While the setup is streamlined through scripts and Bicep files, **we encountered limitations** due to using an Azure student account.
 Key Azure services required for deployment (e.g., Azure OpenAI or APIM) were restricted, preventing us from completing the setup with default configurations.

-To overcome this, we had to **upgrade our Azure subscription by attaching a personal credit card**, which allowed access to the required services and quotas (e.g., GPT-4 Turbo, embeddings).
+To overcome this, we had to **upgrade our Azure subscription by attaching a personal credit card**, which allowed access to the required services and quotas (e.g., GPT-4 Turbo, embeddings) (Azure-Samples, n.d.).

 #### How to Deploy the Accelerator